How to create issues using direct HTML links in Jira Server

 As you can see, constructing the argument list is relatively simple.
 All we need is the name of the fields we want to set values for, and just structure it as above.

-Fields thats not set will simply be assigned their normal default values.
-And the issue is not created until the user submits the form (this includes a validation check to confirm the field values are correct).
+Fields that are not set will simply be assigned their normal default values.
+The issue is not created until the user submits the form, which includes a validation check to confirm the field values are correct.

 Finding out the field names and its possible values

 The key in the key-value pair is the fields name, and to set a value for that field, we first need to know its name.
 The name of the field can be found by examining the source code of the page in which the field is in.
 (To view the source code of a page, right click on the browser and select 'View source' or alike).
 Each field has a name attribute which represents the fields name, so all you need to do is find that attribute.